actoron/jadex/docs/mkdocs/docs/AC Tool Guide/03 Starter.md

 **Configuration: **The configuration in which the component should be started.
 Configurations are named property settings declared within a component.
 A configuration e.g. describes with which subscomponents a component should be started.

 **Component name: **The component instance name.
 This name has to be unique, i.e. there must not exist any component with the same** **name within the platform.
 This means, if you start a component two times without changing the instance name, you will encounter an error message stating that the component could not be created because it already exists.
-If you don't care about the instance name or intend starting multiple components you can select the auto generate option and set the number of components�to create.
+If you don't care about the instance name or intend starting multiple components you can select the auto generate option and set the number of components to create.

 **Parent: **The optional parent component.
 Using the '...' button a component selector can be brought up and a parent component can be chosen by clicking the corresponding component.** **Using the 'x' button a previous selection can be deleted.